Big 12 Tournament 2019: Bracket, TV Schedule, Dates and Predictions

 The Big 12 conference tournament gets underway Wednesday in Kansas City with an opening round doubleheader.

-Eighth-seeded TCU will meet ninth-seeded West Virginia in the opener at 7 p.m.
-ET, while the No. 7 Oklahoma will take on No. 10 Oklahoma State about 30 minutes after the first game ends.
-Both games will be televised by ESPNU.
+Eighth-seeded TCU will meet ninth-seeded Oklahoma State in the opener at 7 p.m.
+ET, while No. 7 Oklahoma will take on No. 10 West Virginia about 30 minutes after the first game ends.
+ESPNU will televise both games.

-The quarterfinals will follow Thursday, and all four of those games will be televised by ESPN2.
+The quarterfinals will follow Thursday, and ESPN2 will televise all four of those games.
 The action gets underway at 12:30 p.m.
 ET.

-The semifinals get underway Friday night at 7 p.m., and ESPN2 will also televise that doubleheader.
-The conference title game will tip off at 6 p.m., and it will be televised by ESPN.
+The semifinals get underway Friday night at 7 p.m.
+ET, and ESPN2 will also televise that doubleheader.
+The conference title game will tip off Saturday at 6 p.m.
+ET, and ESPN will televise it.

-Big 12 Tournament Schedule (all times ET)
+Big 12 Tournament Schedule (All Times ET)

 Day, Matchup, Time, TV